seancorfield/deps-new/resources/org/corfield/new/lib/root/README.md

 Run the project's tests (they'll fail until you edit them):

-    $ clojure -X:test
+    $ clojure -T:build test

-Build a deployable jar of this library:
+Run the project's CI pipeline and build a JAR (this will fail until you edit the tests to pass):

-    $ clojure -X:jar
+    $ clojure -T:build ci

-This will update the generated `pom.xml` file to keep the dependencies synchronized with your `deps.edn` file.
-You can update the version (and SCM tag) information in the `pom.xml` using the `:version` argument:
+This will produce an updated `pom.xml` file with synchronized dependencies inside the `META-INF` directory inside `target/classes` and the JAR in `target`.
+You can update the version (and SCM tag) information in generated `pom.xml` by updating `build.clj`.

-    $ clojure -X:jar :version '"1.2.3"'

-Install it locally (requires the `pom.xml` file):
+Install it locally (requires the `ci` task be run first):

-    $ clojure -X:install
+    $ clojure -T:build deploy :installer :local

-Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables (requires the `pom.xml` file):
+Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables (requires the `ci` task be run first):

-    $ clojure -X:deploy
+    $ clojure -X:build deploy

 Your library will be deployed to {{group/id}}/{{artifact/id}} on clojars.org by default.

-If you don't plan to install/deploy the library, you can remove the `pom.xml` file but you will also need to remove `:sync-pom true` from the `deps.edn` file (in the `:exec-args` for `depstar`).

 ## License